DC23/scriptabit/README.rst

 arguments).
 If the `SCRIPTABIT_USER_PLUGIN_DIR` environment variable is defined, then this location will be used instead of the default location.

+**Note that plugin data files may also be written to the user plugin directory**

 All plugins should subclass the `IPlugin` class.
 Refer to the API documentation for details of the available methods.

 Also refer to the API documentation (and the view source option) for the sample plugin which can be used as a template for new plugins.